 Integrations Compared

-The more sophisticated systems also allow you to integrate with other platforms to achieve what you want.
-The extent at which these systems allow for integrations vary greatly so let’s go through the available integrations.
+More sophisticated salon software options also allow you to connect with other professional tools to integrate tasks like bookkeeping, payroll, and marketing.
+The extent to which these systems allow for integrations vary greatly so let’s go through each here.

 Note